DiUS/pactjs0/README.md

 This is a PoC Pact Javascript implementation.

-Currently it is a bare-bones implementation that can verify a provider's response codes.
+Currently it is a bare-bones implementation that can verify a provider's response.

 Install
 -------